CAR ACCIDENT ATTORNEYS

 Mandatory Liability Insurance

-In the State of Colorado, you must carry $25,000 in auto insurance for bodily injury or death to any one person in an accident; $50,000 for bodily injury or death to all persons in any single accident; and $15,000 for property damage in any one accident.
+In the State of Colorado , car accident law says you must carry $25,000 in auto insurance for bodily injury or death to any one person in an accident; $50,000 for bodily injury or death to all persons in any single accident; and $15,000 for property damage in any one accident.

-So, imagine you’re in a car wreck and you injure two people.
-One has injuries that total to $25,000 and the other $15,000.
-In this case, you’re covered.
+So, imagine you’re in a car wreck and you accidentally injure two people.
+One person has injuries that result in $25,000 in medical expenses and another person files an insurance claim for $15,000.
+In this case, you’re covered if the police determine you’re the negligent driver.

 Call Experienced Car Accident Attorneys Malissa and Jeff Today!